Market Distortion

 How Market Distortion Works

-Market distortion works by creating a wedge between the price buyers pay and the price sellers receive, or by artificially setting a price limit.
-This signals incorrect information to market participants.
-Consider a **price ceiling**, such as rent control.
+Market distortion works by creating a "wedge" between the price buyers pay and the price sellers receive, or by artificially setting a price limit that prevents the market from reaching its natural clearing point.
+This sends incorrect information through the economic system, leading participants to make decisions that are individually rational but collectively inefficient.
+Because the price no longer reflects true supply and demand, resources are funneled into areas where they aren't needed and starved from areas where they are.
+Consider a price ceiling, such as rent control.
 The government sets a maximum price that landlords can charge.
-If this price is below the market equilibrium, demand for apartments will rise (because they are cheaper), but supply will fall (because landlords have less incentive to rent out units or build new ones).
-The result is a shortage—a classic symptom of market distortion.
-Conversely, a **price floor**, like a minimum wage or a guaranteed price for a commodity, sets a minimum price.
-If this floor is above the equilibrium, supply will exceed demand, leading to a surplus (e.g., unemployment or excess grain stocks). **Subsidies** work by lowering the cost of production for producers or the cost of purchase for consumers.
-This artificially increases the quantity traded, often beyond the socially optimal level if negative externalities (like pollution) are not considered. **Taxes**, on the other hand, raise the price, reducing the quantity traded and creating a deadweight loss where mutually beneficial trades do not occur.
+If this price is below the market equilibrium, demand for apartments will rise (because they are cheaper), but supply will fall (because landlords have less incentive to rent out units or invest in new construction).
+The result is a permanent shortage—a classic symptom of market distortion where the "queue" replaces the "price" as the allocator of resources.
+This often leads to secondary distortions, such as black markets for apartment keys or a steady decline in building quality as landlords cut maintenance to save costs.
+Conversely, a price floor, like a minimum wage or a guaranteed price for a commodity, sets a minimum price that is often above the natural equilibrium.
+If this floor is too high, supply will exceed demand, leading to a surplus.
+In the labor market, this manifests as unemployment; in agricultural markets, it results in massive excess grain or dairy stocks that the government must then buy and store at great expense.
+Subsidies work by lowering the cost of production for producers or the cost of purchase for consumers, which artificially increases the quantity traded, often beyond the socially optimal level.
+Taxes, on the other hand, raise the price and reduce the quantity traded, creating a deadweight loss where beneficial economic activity is suppressed simply to generate revenue.

 Common Types of Market Distortions